 Address: Church Street, St. John’s, Antigua | Website

-The Antigua & Barbuda Government House is the official residence of the Governor General, who represents Head of State, Queen Elizabeth II.
+The Antigua & Barbuda Government House is the official residence of the Governor General, who represents the Head of State, King Charles III (formerly Queen Elizabeth II).
 It was initially built in the 17th-century colonial style with Georgian architecture and extensive gardens.
 Formerly owned by Mr. Thomas Norsbury Kerby, a slave owner, it was known as the Parsonage House, partly due to being so close to St. John’s Cathedral.

-The current building dates back to the 19th-century and is surrounded by stables, carriage houses, laundry buildings, kitchens, servant quarters, cisterns, limestone filters, and gardens set within a masonry perimeter wall.
-Sadly, the Antigua & Barbuda Government House which was added to the 2018 World Monuments Watch, is not open to the general public as repairs are currently underway.
-Nonetheless, it is still worthy of visiting to catch a glimpse of the building and garden with mature trees including West Indian mahogany, red cedar, and lignum vitae.
+The current building dates back to the 19th century and is surrounded by stables, carriage houses, laundry buildings, kitchens, servant quarters, cisterns, limestone filters, and gardens set within a masonry perimeter wall.
+Sadly, the Antigua & Barbuda Government House, which was added to the 2018 World Monuments Watch, is not open to the general public as repairs are currently underway.
+Nonetheless, it is still worth visiting to catch a glimpse of the building and garden with mature trees, including West Indian mahogany, red cedar, and lignum vitae.

 3. Museum of Antigua & Barbuda

 Address: Long Street, St. John’s, Antigua | Website